Recommendation Pipelines#

 Pipelines are defined by the following:

 1. Pickle the entire pipeline.
-This is easy, and saves everything pipeline; it has the usual downsides of pickling (arbitrary code execution, etc.).
+This is easy, and saves everything in the pipeline; it has the usual downsides of pickling (arbitrary code execution, etc.).
 LensKit uses pickling to share pipelines with worker processes for parallel batch operations.

 2. Save the pipeline configuration with Pipeline.save_config().
 This saves the components, their configurations, and their connections, but not any learned parameter data.
 A new pipeline can be constructed from such a configuration can be reloaded with Pipeline.from_config().

-These can be mixed and matched; if you pickle an untrained pipeline, you can unpickle it and use load_params() to infuse it with parameters.
+These can be mixed and matched: if you pickle an untrained pipeline, you can unpickle it and use load_params() to infuse it with parameters.

 Component implementations need to support the configuration and/or parameter values, as needed, in addition to functioning correctly with pickle (no specific logic is usually needed for this).